manelpuig/rUBot_mecanum_ws/Documentation/2a_rubot_rock_install.md

 - Select linux system for remote connection
 - type the password

-You will have the VS Code attached to remote machine!
+You will have the VS Code attached to remote machine (rock board)